Updated on August 17, 2023

 Quick-release skewers are lighter than thru-axles, making them a perfect option for backpacking and leisure riding, and everyday commutes.
 A quick-release axle is 20 to 30 grams lighter than thru-axles.
 It doesn’t add a lot to the QR frame of the bike and enhances the comfort of a road bike without limiting its stability.

-The biggest perk of quick-release wheels on bikes is that they are pretty easy to remove and replace.
+The biggest perk of quick-release wheels on the bikes is that they are pretty easy to remove and replace.
 No tools are required to detach and attach the wheels to the frame.
 You can take the wheels off the bike in a few seconds.
 Since the axles stay on the hub, you don’t need any tool to screw the axle back to the hub.

 Disadvantages Of Quick-Release Levers